 Once prospective candidates have completed the required coursework and other program requirements they are eligible to make application to STEP.
-When submitting the application, prospective candidates will note that the STEP program will evaluate several items as their academic progress indicators, grade point average; recommendation forms from previous instructors in general studies; and an autobiographical statement.
-These items are evaluated to determine the pre-candidate's knowledge, skills, and disposition at a pre-entry level.
+When submitting the application, prospective candidates should note that STEP evaluates several items as their academic progress indicators including, grade point average; recommendation forms from previous instructors, autobiographical statement and a philosophy of teaching.
+These items are evaluated to determine the candidate's knowledge, skills, and disposition.
 An interview with the Teacher Education Screening and Admission Committee is also a part of the process.

-Upon admittance to STEP, students transition from a prospective candidate, to-candidate status.
-Once considered a STEP candidate, additional assessments are required to ensure that proper progress is made during the remaining portions of the program.
-These assessment measures occur during field experiences and remaining courses.
-Other steps include:
+Upon admittance to STEP, students transition from a prospective candidate, to candidate status.
+Once admitted to STEP, additional assessments are required to ensure that program and student outcomes are successfully met throughout the program.
+Other requirements include:

-- Completion of The Dispositions Survey and satisfactory completion of a departmental interview designed to provide information on the applicant's personality, dispositions, interests, and aptitudes consistent with the requirements for the successful teaching. - Proof of: Clear (ALSDE) background check and professional liability insurance. - Sufficient physical ability and emotional stability to perform successfully as a teacher.
-(Note: These factors might be covered in the departmental interview.) - · Recommendation of advisor and department chair. - A minimum overall grade-point average of 2.75 on all work attempted at Stillman College and a minimum program gradepoint average of 2.75. (including transfer work). - A minimum grade point average of 2.75 in professional studies (including transfer work), no grade below "C" is acceptable. - A minimum grade-point average of 2.75 in area(s) of teaching specialization(s) (including transfer work). - Pass field experiences and internship with a B or better.
-A grade of C will involve remediation. - Pass the edTPA Assessment during internship, which is required for graduation.
+- Completion of the Disposition Survey, aligned with the Alabama Educator Code of Ethics as well as institutional policies. - Proof of Clear (ALSDE) background check - Membership in Student Alabama Education Association (SAEA) and Professional Liability Insurance offered through SAEA - Recommendation of advisor and department chair. - A minimum overall grade-point average of 2.50 on all work attempted at Stillman College and a minimum program gradepoint average of 2.50. (including transfer work). - A minimum grade point average of 2.50 in professional studies (including transfer work), no grade below "C" is acceptable.

+- A minimum grade-point average of 2.50 in area(s) of teaching specialization(s) (including transfer work). - Pass field experiences and internship with a B or better.
+A grade of C will involve remediation. - Pass the Educative Teacher Performance Assessment (edTPA) during internship, which is required for graduation and certification.